kristenamurphy/sdr-finalproject/README.md

 # sdr-finalproject
-Final project source files for SDR course at University of Arizona.

 This code base includes files necessary to "hack" a garage door opener using a man in the middle (MITM) attack.
 This code was written for use with an ADALM PlutoSDR device.
 This code was proven to work on both a Craftsman and a Chamberlain garage door.